websauna/websauna/docs/source/tutorial/tutorial_06.rst

 Here we show how to enter to the IPython Notebook and create additional user through Python shell.

+The notebook shell will be extensively used in the following chapter of this tutorial.

 Enter notebook
 --------------